Woodall's conjecture

 In the mathematics of directed graphs, Woodall's conjecture is an unproven relationship between dicuts and dijoins.
 It was posed by Douglas Woodall in 1976.

 Statement

 A dicut is a partition of the vertices into two subsets such that all edges that cross the partition do so in the same direction.
 A dijoin is a subset of edges that, when contracted, produces a strongly connected graph; equivalently, it is a subset of edges that includes at least one edge from each dicut.

-If the minimum number of edges in a dicut is $k$, then there can be at most $k$ disjoint dijoins in the graph, because each one must include a different edge from the smallest dicut.
+According to the Lucchesi-Younger theorem, if the minimum number of edges in a dicut is $k$, then there can be at most $k$ disjoint dijoins in the graph, because each one must include a different edge from the smallest dicut.
 Woodall's conjecture states that, in this case, it is always possible to find $k$ disjoint dijoins.
 That is, any directed graph the minimum number of edges in a dicut equals the maximum number of disjoint dijoins that can be found in the graph (a packing of dijoins).